-- 2.1 Our taught curriculum broadly follows and, at times, goes beyond the (National Curriculum) at KS1,2,3,4 and is formally assessed at the end of KS2 by GL Assessments and at the end of KS4 by GCSEs.
+- 2.1 Our taught curriculum broadly follows and, at times, goes beyond the National Curriculum at KS1,2,3,4 and is formally assessed at the end of KS2 by GL Assessments and at the end of KS4 by GCSEs.
 The details of which exam boards are used at GCSE by our different subjects can be found in the individual subject information section on our website.
-Our pupils take GL summative assessments at the end of years 1-6; 1-8 in English and Mathematics. - 2.2 Pupils entering the school in year 7 take the Midyis baseline test in September in their year of entry; all pupils take the Yellis baseline test at the start of year 10.
+Our pupils take GL summative assessments at the end of years 1-6; and 1-9 in English, Mathematics and Science. - 2.2 Pupils entering the school in Year 7 take the CAT4 test in September in their year of entry; all pupils take the CAT4 and Yellis baseline test at the start of year 10.
 The outcomes of all tests are shared with pupils and parents as part of informed discussions about a pupil's potential.
+They are used to make sure that the curriculum offer is individualised to need. - 2.3 Time awarded to each subject in each year group is visually explained in the curriculum model at the end of this document. - 2.4 Details of how the taught curriculum is translated into subject Schemes of Work (SoW) and lesson plans.
+Further information regarding our curriculum can be found in our Aspire Higher, Co-curricular activities, Exam Results and our GCSE Options Booklet.

-They are used to make sure that the curriculum offer is individualised to need. - 2.3 Taken together, the taught curriculum will ensure that by the time they have completed their time with us, all pupils are able to demonstrate the knowledge, skills and understanding to enable them to move onto the next stage of their education at the highest level.
+2.5 Taken together, the taught curriculum will ensure that by the time they have completed their time with us, all pupils are able to demonstrate the knowledge, skills and understanding to enable them to move onto the next stage of their education at the highest level.

-3.0 Special Educational Needs and Disability - SEND
+3 Special Educational Needs and Disability - SEND

 - 3.1 Our curriculum is inclusive.
-For those pupils with special educational needs or specific learning difficulties, the school has a well-established Learning Support department, led by the Head of Learning Support or SENCO. - 3.2 Further details of this provision can be found in our Special Educational Needs and Disability (SEND) policy.
+For those pupils with special educational needs or specific learning difficulties, the school has a well-established Learning Support department, led by the Head of Learning Support. - 3.2 Further details of this provision can be found in our Special Educational Needs and Disability (SEND) Policy.

-4.0 SMSC
+4 SMSC